geops/website/content/job/linuxdevops/index.en.md

 ---
-title: Linux Administrator and DevOps 60-100%
+title: Linux Administrator and DevOps-Engineer 80-100%
 summary: Do you manage a mixed server infrastructure in the cloud with ease?
 You want to use your Linux skills for projects in the fields of public transport and environment?